msamanthaf/Expireminder/README.md

 - Make sure that I am not going to receive any notifications to a new input item with a date that is in the past.
 - I would like to have a small status icon next to the item represented as: Green means good, Yellow means expires soon (1 month), Red means expired.

-- I want to receive an email notification at the scheduled time (of 1 month).
+- As a user, I want to have an option to save my progress when exiting the program.
-- I want my progress to be automatically saved when exiting the program.
+- As a user, I want to have an option to load my progress from a file.